SaaS spend optimization: proven ways to reduce software costs

 In this guide, we’ll walk you through some best practices for managing SaaS spend, covering everything from procurement to renewals.

-The importance of SaaS spend optimization
+Why is SaaS spend optimization important?

 So, why is it important to manage your SaaS spend?